Nancypatel1103/ComplianceClient/Cloud-gateway/cloud-gateway.md

     ![global 2](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/a9fa5772-9d17-47c9-91a9-1ab2fa15495a)
 11. Then select **selective** in select mode.
     ![selective 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/5988cef4-e874-4f3a-99a4-6baf0137dbb5)
-12. After that write what you want to select here below inside the enter allowed domain for **ex**: goggle.com.
+12. After selecting selective mode, enter here the domain you want to select, for example, **Google.com**
 13. Here, Whatever you type in the allowed domain, the domain will work.
     ![selective 2](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/d57ea93e-c8bc-422d-a9a9-8840e8be6c69)
 14. Click on Cloud Gateway and scroll down a little, there you will find Save Config.
 Click on **Save Config** there.